 Wrapping it up

 These are some of the notable questions asked by some patients, and I hope I have done well to answer them appropriately.
-Meanwhile, keep asking questions, and keep visiting Divine Spine Chiropractic.
+Meanwhile, keep asking questions, and keep visiting Ballard Seattle Chiropractic Center.
 We’re here to assist you in living the best, pain-free life possible.